davidschlangen/cosine-paris/README.md

 Material for the "Concepts, Composition, and Conversational Coordination" Lecture Series, Paris 2019.

 This repository collects the slides (and other material) for my 2019 Paris lectures.
 References to the cited literature in the slides.
+[Videos of the lectures](http://www.labex-efl.com/wordpress/2019/11/14/conference-video-david-schlangen-concepts-composition-and-conversational-coordination-semantic-competence-for-situated-interaction/) are now online.

 Related material can be found here: